alexplatasl/dplbnDE/README.md

 ```

 To learn parameters of a custom structure, load a matrix of sizes edges x 2.
 Where
 columns represents direction (from-to) of edges.
-Like the followwing matrix:
+Like the following matrix:

 ``` r
 my_structure